One-Touch Join meeting types and transforms

 For Microsoft Teams meetings hosted on another domain where the hosting domain does not have Pexip Teams interop but your organization does have access to Pexip Teams interop through the Pexip Service.

 Leave Default processing enabled checked.
-Any changes that you make to the default processing will not take effect for this rule.
+Any changes that you make to the default processing do not take effect for this rule.

 Microsoft Teams Meeting Body for Pexip Infinity If you expect users in your deployment to receive invitations to Microsoft Teams meetings sent from domains other than your own, where the meeting organizer is using a Pexip Infinity — Teams integration. {{prefix}}{{meeting_id}}@{{domain}}